-Following the violent events of the past couple of weeks, we wanted to remind you that we are here to help.
+Following ongoing instances of mass violence, we wanted to remind you that we are here to help.
 We have included links below for additional resources about taking care of yourself following incidents of mass violence, as well as resources for guiding your children through events such as these.

 Please continue to take care of yourself and your loved ones.
 Especially for those whose lives have been touched by trauma of any kind, difficult feelings such as grief, sadness, anxiety and fear may re-surface upon hearing news of tragic or violent events.
 Please prioritize taking care of yourself, in whatever safe way works for you.